How economic occupancy can maximize your rental income

 $43,400 / $48,000 = 90.5% economic occupancy rate

-As you can see, the discount had a minimal impact on the yearly economic occupancy rate.
-Another factor that would reduce this rate is if a tenant stops paying rent, which would leave you with bad debt you can’t collect.
+As you can see, the discount has a minimal impact on the yearly economic occupancy rate.
+Another factor that will reduce this rate is if a tenant stops paying rent, leaving you at risk.

 Take the first step toward the right mortgage